Adult-onset leukoencephalopathy with axonal spheroids and pigmented glia

 Treatment and prognosis

 Currently, there exists no accepted specific therapy and the disease is inevitably fatal within a couple of years.
+In a few cases, hematopoietic stem cell transplantation was attempted as an individual cure, leading to clinical stabilization in some cases but also therapy associated death in one case10.

 The main differential for ALSP is leukoencephalopathy due to autosomal recessive mutations in the mitochondrial alanyl-transfer RNA (tRNA) synthetase gene (AARS2-L), another adult-onset leukodystrophy with similar pathologic findings.
 The clinical presentation and imaging findings in AARS2-L strongly resemble those of ALSP, but there are subtle differences 8,9.